English Homes and Gardens

 - Transportation to the houses and gardens every day

-- Admissions for all houses, gardens, boat ride and private tours
+- Admissions for all houses, gardens and private tours

 - Wine social every night in the hotel before dinner